avaloqcloud/terraform-oci-kms-vault/README.md

 The code provides a reusable Terraform module that provisions a Vault on Oracle Cloud Infrastructure.

->⚠️**CAUTION:** Usage of this module assumes no reliance on existing Terraform/ORM state, apply on existing terraform state while providing `vault_id` will remove existng `vault` resource if managed in state. ⚠️
+>⚠️**CAUTION:** Usage of this module assumes no reliance on existing Terraform/ORM state, apply on existing terraform state will remove existng `vault` resource if managed in state. ⚠️

 ## Example Input